-- 9.1.
+9.1.
 The championship structure will be defined once the number of competitors is finalised.
 This ensures that an adequate competition structure is chosen for the number of teams.
-The following structure is a sample and the organisers can change how the games are played depending on the robots that manage to come to Malta to compete. - 9.2.
+The following structure is a sample and the organisers can change how the games are played depending on the robots that manage to come to Malta to compete.

+- 9.2.
 The championship is first divided into two major parts: (1) Qualifying phase (2) Knockout phase. - 9.3.
 For the first Game, the matchups are randomly pre determined by the organising committee with the sole condition that no team from the same country is matched up against the other.
 The matchups will be revealed on the day. - 9.4.
 The Qualifying phase will involve:

-Round1: "Time to Fall" Round2: "Weight in line" Round3: "Weight in line"
+Round1: "Time of Fall" Round2: "Climate CHAOS" Round3: "Weight in line"

 - 9.5.
-Qualifier Round1 "Time To Fall" will determine the ranking for the next round (details of "Time to Fall" in section 14).
+Qualifier Round1 "Time of Fall" will determine the ranking for the next round (details of "Time of Fall" in section 14).
 The Winner with the shortest game time ranks first, followed by the second shortest winner time.
 After all winners are ranked, losers are ranked with longest game time followed by the second longest game time.
 Disqualified players do not earn any qualifying points. - 9.6.
-Qualifier Round2 "Weight in line" is the second qualifying game.
+Qualifier Round2 "Climate CHAOS" is the second qualifying game.
 The matchups will be determined based on the performance in the 1st qualifier round.
 The robots will be paired with 1st Place Rnd1 Qualifier Vs Last Place Rnd1 Qualifier.
 2nd Place Rnd1 Qualifier Vs 2nd Last Rnd1 Qualifier and so on. - 9.7.
-Qualifier Round3 "Weight Game" is the third qualifying game.
+Qualifier Round3 "Weight in line" is the third qualifying game.
 The matchups will be determined according to the points scored during the previous round. - 9.8.
 Tie breaker.
 In the case of a tie/s where teams score equal points to each other, the ranking from Round1 is to be used as a tiebreaker. - 9.9.
 Knockout Phase.
 The First 8 Qualifiers pass through to the knockout phase. - 9.10.
-The matchups for the knockout phase will be determined based on the total points gained in both weight games.
+The matchups for the knockout phase will be determined based on the total points gained in the weight in line game.
 The robots will be ordered from best to worst and matched as such.
 E.g., 1st Place qualifier Vs Last place Qualifier.
 2nd Place Qualifier Vs 2nd Last Qualifier and so on.
 Any robots that have previously competed against each other will not be paired for subsequent matches.
 Instead, they will be matched against the competitor with the least favourable performance among the remaining participants, commonly referred to as the 'worst runner-up' - 9.11.
-The Knockout phase starts with the "Death Clock."
+The Knockout phase starts with the "Weight in line."
 For every match, one winner will be drawn and moves on to the next game.
 Details for this game are stated in Section 14. - 9.12.
-The semi final game is a 2nd game of "Death Clock," described in Section 14.
+The semi final game is a 2nd game of "Weight in line," described in Section 14.
 Its winners will move on to the final match.
-The losers will be matched to compete for the 3rd place.
+The losers will be matched to compete for the 3rd place. - 9.13.
+The runner up game is "Hanging Hazard" and is described in Section 14.
+Its winner will be awarded 3rd place, and the loser the 4th.